arcj-hub/ASLprep-CBF-Analysis/README.md

 Docker<br>

 ## Usage

-Organize your data according to the BIDS standard.
+Organize your data according to the BIDS standard.<br>
-Run ASLprep to preprocess your ASL data.
+Run ASLprep to preprocess your ASL data.<br>
-Use the asl_cbf_extraction.sh script to extract CBF values from specific brain regions of interest.
+Use the asl_cbf_extraction.sh script to extract CBF values from specific brain regions of interest.<br>
-Use the Quality_aslprep.sh script to extracted QEI quality metrics from the html.
+Use the Quality_aslprep.sh script to extracted QEI quality metrics from the html.<br>